-The prioritization matrix app can be used to collect participant feedback by including it as a link from your UserTesting test.
+The prioritization matrix app can be used to collect contributor feedback by including it as a link from your UserTesting test.
 A prioritization exercise can help you reduce organizational risk by collecting objective feedback from customers on what to prioritize and why.

 Benefits of using the prioritization matrix app include:

 - The prioritization exercise is already structured for you—with frequency (low to high) on one axis and importance (low to high) on the other axis.

 - The app calculates the prioritized list of items.